joshwillmoore1/BED-Calculator/README.md

 GETTING STARTED

-1) Identify whether your Windows System architecture is 32 or 64 bit.
-2) Download the zip file which contains the GUI.
+1) Download the zip file which contains the GUI titled "BED_Calculator.jar".
-3) Check if you have Java installed on the computer - this can be done by opening the console (Windows+R then type cmd) or the equivalent for your operating system.
+2) Check if you have Java installed on your computer - this can be done by opening the console (Windows+R then type cmd) or the equivalent for your operating system.
 In the console type "java -version" and press enter.
 If java is installed a version number will be displayed, if not then download the environment from this link  - https://java.com/en/download/manual.jsp.
-4) Once the Java environment is installed on your computer, extract the contents of the zip file to a location of your choice.
+3) Once the Java environment is installed on your computer, extract the contents of the zip file to a location of your choice.
-5) The extracted file contains the GUI application, double-click to start.
+4) Before starting the calculator, install the provide font file "quivira.tff".
+Simply double-click this file to install it.
+4) Finally, to start the calculator, double-click the "BED_Calculator.jar" file.
+6) If the GUI fails to open, please see the getting started file provide.

 KNOWN ISSUES